 Global and regional accounting professional organization dynamics

-International Auditing and Assurance Standards Council promotes strengthening of quality management
+The International Auditing and Assurance Standards Council published an article discussing further strengthening quality management

 Accounting career trends in relevant countries and regions

 Data from the Financial Reporting Council of the United Kingdom shows that the “Big Four” audit revenue in the UK increased while consulting revenue fell

 The UK Financial Reporting Council (FRC) recently released a report entitled "2020 Key Facts and Trends in the Accountancy Profession".
 The report shows that in 2019, the audit fees of British companies increased by 7.1% to 2.3 billion pounds, while the increase in 2018 was only 1.7%.

 The "Big Four" accounting firms ("Big Four") in the UK are facing a more severe regulatory environment.
 In order to enhance competitiveness, improve audit quality and reduce conflicts of interest, the "Big Four" must split their consulting and auditing by 2024 business.
 The FRC found that this mandatory split requirement has taken effect, and the cost of consulting services provided by the Big Four for its audit clients has dropped by 20.8%.

 In addition, the share of accounting firms in the capital market has also changed.
 In 2019, although the "Big Four" still monopolizes the entire FTSE 100 (FTSE100) listed company, the two largest accounting firms outside the "Big Four" are responsible for auditing 10 listed companies in the FTSE 250 Index (FTSE 250), and the proportion has risen from 3.2% in 2017 to 4.8% in 2019.
 The competitive landscape of the entire capital market is undergoing further changes.
 For example, BDO International Accounting Company surpassed the "Big Four" and audited 310 British listed companies, becoming the accounting firm that audited the largest number of listed companies.